Published July 2024. Last updated June 2025.

 The Dietary Guidelines Expert Committee advised that recommendations for dietary patterns and food groups should firstly consider health impacts relevant to Australians, followed by consideration of sustainability and other contextual factors.
 This is consistent with how sustainability has been included in dietary guidelines in other countries.

-The Dietary Guidelines Sustainability Working Group will advise the Dietary Guidelines Expert Committee on the strength and quality of evidence about sustainability and diet.
+The Dietary Guidelines Sustainability Working Group will advise the Expert Committee on the strength and quality of evidence about sustainability and diet.
 Sustainability will consider social, economic and environmental factors.
 The Sustainability Working Group is not responsible for drafting and development of guideline recommendations.
 The Expert Committee remains responsible for advising on recommendations.

 - Why is sustainability being considered separately?